Freedom Riders: Lives as Freedom Riders

-The Freedom Rides were mostly focused on events that occurred during the spring and summer of 1961.
+The Freedom Rides occurred during the spring and summer of 1961.
 However, the idea of an interracial bus ride through the South, at a time when racial segregation was mandated in public transportation, originated in 1947.
 Bayard Rustin and George Houser, who were part of a civil rights organization called the Congress of Racial Equality (CORE), came up with a plan to test whether southern long-distance buses were following a 1946 Supreme Court ruling that prohibited segregation on interstate travel.

 "Yet the Freedom Rides, in plural, was just the beginning.
 The Alabama attacks, coupled with the Mississippi arrests, inspired multiple small bands of civil rights supporters from all over the continental United States to head southward too," explains Arsenault.

 The riders in 1961 successfully completed their journey through Virginia, the Carolinas, and Georgia.
-However, they encountered violent and horrific situations in Alabama.
+However, they encountered violence in Alabama.
 A white segregationist mob attacked and burned one of the two buses they were traveling in outside Anniston.
 The second group of riders faced violence from Ku Klux Klansmen in Birmingham, while the city police deliberately held back.

 The Freedom Rides had two important outcomes.
 Firstly, due to the pressure from Robert Kennedy's Justice Department, the Interstate Commerce Commission (ICC), which had regulatory power over interstate buses and terminals, declared an end to racial segregation in all waiting rooms and lunch counters, effective from November 1, 1961.
 Although not everyone immediately followed this rule, Arsenault points out that this directive sent a clear message to southern whites that desegregation of other institutions was likely to happen soon.